Best Principal Submatrix Selection for the Maximum Entropy Sampling Problem: Scalable Algorithms and Performance Guarantees: Numerical Illustrations

-\Cref{data90} and \ref{data124} presents the numerical results.
-From \Cref{data90} and \ref{data124}, we can see that it can take more than two days to solve some cases to optimality using the B\&B algorithm, indicating that the optimal value of MESP is in general difficult to obtain.
-Note that in the $n=124$ instance, the optimal value $z^*$ decreases when $s$ increases from 80 to100, which demonstrates that the objective of MESP may not be monotonic with $s$.
-For both instances, the local search \Cref{algo} works quite well, where its optimality gap is always within $0.06 \%$, and its running time is less than a second.
+\Cref{data90} and \Cref{data124} present the numerical results.
+From \Cref{data90} and \Cref{data124}, we can see that it can take more than two days to solve some cases to optimality using the B\&B algorithm, indicating that the optimal value of MESP is in general difficult to obtain.
+Note that in the $n=124$ instance, the optimal value $z^*$ decreases when $s$ increases from 80 to 100, which demonstrates that the objective of MESP may not be monotonic with $s$.
+For both instances, the local search \Cref{algo} works quite well, where its absolute optimality gap is always within $0.096$, and its running time is less than a second.
 The sampling Algorithm \ref{alg_rand_round} is often worse than the local search \Cref{algo} in terms of optimality gap and computational time.
+The proposed integrated algorithm is able to find an optimal solution for each testing case, however, takes a longer time.
 It is seen that the Frank-Wolfe \Cref{algo:fw} is quite effective, and its output can be indeed very sparse, especially when $s$ is small.

-Next, we compare two solution algorithms with the heuristic used in \cite{anstreicher2018efficient} and the results are illustrated in Figure \ref{fig_comp_appa} and \ref{fig_comp_appb}.
+Next, we compare two solution algorithms with the heuristic used in \cite{anstreicher2020efficient} and the results are illustrated in Figures \ref{fig_comp_appa} and \ref{fig_comp_appb}.
 Clearly, the proposed local search \Cref{algo} performs the best among these methods.
-Finally, Figure~\ref{fig_comp_upper} compares our Lagrangian dual bound $z^{LD}$ with the best linx bound found in \cite{anstreicher2018efficient}, where the latter has been shown to be superior to the other existing upper bounds of MESP on these two instances.
+Finally, Figure~\ref{fig_comp_upper} compares our Lagrangian dual bound $z^{LD}$ with the best linx bound found in \cite{anstreicher2020efficient}, where the latter has been shown to be superior to the other existing upper bounds of MESP on these two instances.
 In general, these two bounds are not comparable.
-However, we see that our dual bound outperforms the linx bound in some cases, especially when $s$ is small.
+We see that our dual bound outperforms the linx bound in some cases, especially when $s$ is small.